 My name is Mike Rowe and I own a small company in California called mikeroweWORKS.
 Currently, mikeroweWORKS is trying to close the country’s skills gap by changing the way Americans feel about Work.
 (I know, right?
 Ambitious.)
 Anyway, this Labor Day is our 4th anniversary, and I’m commemorating the occasion with an open letter to you.
 If you read the whole thing, I’ll vote for you in November.

+First things first. mikeroweWORKS grew out of a TV show called Dirty Jobs.
+If by some chance you are not glued to The Discovery Channel every Wednesday at 10pm, allow me to visually introduce myself.
+That’s me on the right, preparing to do something dirty.
 When Dirty Jobs premiered back in 2003, critics called the show “a calamity of exploding toilets and misadventures in animal husbandry.”
 They weren’t exactly wrong.
 But mostly, Dirty Jobs was an unscripted celebration of hard work and skilled labor.
 It still is.
 Every week, we highlight regular people who do the kind of jobs most people go out of their way to avoid.
 My role on the show is that of a “perpetual apprentice.”
 In that capacity I have completed over three hundred different jobs, visited all fifty states, and worked in every major industry.

 Though schizophrenic and void of any actual qualifications, my resume looks pretty impressive, and when our economy officially crapped the bed in 2008, I was perfectly positioned to weigh in on a variety of serious topics.
 A reporter from The Wall Street Journal called to ask what I thought about the “counter-intuitive correlation between rising unemployment and the growing shortage of skilled labor.”
 CNBC wanted my take on outsourcing.
 Fox News wanted my opinions on manufacturing and infrastructure.
 And CNN wanted to chat about currency valuations, free trade, and just about every other work-related problem under the sun.